Soconusco: Spanish Conquest

 In 1543, Chiapas became governed by the Audencia de los Confines (Real Audiencia of Guatemala, which included much of what is now southern Mexico and Central America, with its capital in Guatemala City.
 In 1564, the capital of this Audencia was moved to Panama City and governance of Soconusco switched back to Mexico City.
 However, in 1568, the Captaincy General of Guatemala was established and Soconusco and Chiapas was made part of it.
 That would remain the case until the end of the Mexican War of Independence in 1821.
 However, the area maintained important political and economic ties with Mexico City throughout the period.
 Huehuetán was established as the capital of Soconusco in 1540.
 It remained so until 1700 when it was moved to Escuintla.
 In 1794, a hurricane devastated this town, so it was moved again to Tapachula.
-Mistreatment by encomienda and hacienda owners also caused population loss and various uprisings such as one in 1712 by the Tzendals, which involved 32 villages centered on Cancuc.
+Mistreatment by encomienda and hacienda owners also caused population loss and various uprisings such as the Tzeltal Rebellion in 1712, which involved 32 villages centered on Cancuc.
 To counter the mass depopulation of the area, the Spanish Crown created two alcaldes mayores in 1760 to give more protection to the native population.
 However, that proved insufficient. and by 1790, the area had lost its status as a province and became part of Chiapas.

 Soconusco and the highlands of Chiapas were one of the first areas in the Central American region to support independence from Spain.
 They supported the Three Guarantees of Agustín de Iturbide but declared their own separate independence from the Spanish Crown in 1821.
 There was division in the state as to whether ally or unite with Mexico or the new Central American Republic when it split from Mexico in 1823.
 Those in the highlands preferred union with Mexico but the lowlands, including the Soconusco, preferred Central America.